guineawheek/wpihal-rs/README.md

 wpihal = { git = "https://github.com/guineawheek/wpihal-rs.git" }
 ```

+I recommend pinning to a specific commit or branch.

+## Compiling for coprocessors

+Set `WPIHAL_COMPILE_FOR_COPROCESSOR=1` in your environment variables if you want to compile for arm64 coprocs instead of SystemCore.

+Otherwise arm64 is assumed to be systemcore.

 ## Why just the HAL?

 Past attempts at writing a WPILib port for Rust have proven to be...a bit much to reliably maintain.